DataBiosphere/calhoun/README.md

 Under the hood, Jupyter .ipynb files are JSON documents with a particular [format](https://nbformat.readthedocs.io).
 Jupyter provides a commandline tool / library [nbconvert](https://nbconvert.readthedocs.io) for interacting with these documents and converting them to various formats, in particular HTML.

-Similarly, R Markdown .Rmd files are documents with a particular [format](https://bookdown.org/yihui/rmarkdown/markdown-document.html) and the R [rmarkdown](https://cran.r-project.org/web/packages/rmarkdown/index.html) package provides mechanisms for converting R Markdown documents to HTML.
+Similarly, R Markdown .Rmd files are documents with a particular [format](https://bookdown.org/yihui/rmarkdown/markdown-document.html), and the [rmarkdown](https://cran.r-project.org/web/packages/rmarkdown/index.html) package provides mechanisms for converting R Markdown documents to HTML.

 This project is essentially nbconvert and rmarkdown as a REST service.
 It takes an input notebook or R Markdown document and returns HTML that can be embedded in your application.